us8945/AWS_EMR_Pysparkling/README.md

 ### Step 1 - Install Python Anaconda Distribution

 In this step we download and install Python Anaconda distribution.
 The distribution provides handy set of majority of the Python libraries.
-Many of the big organization certify Anaconda distribution for use on its company servers.
+Many of the big organizations certify Anaconda distribution for use on its company servers.

 ### Step 2 - Install and configure Jupyter notebook/lab environment